vwoloszyn/pylinguistics/README.rst

 Pylinguistics
 ~~~~~~~~~~~~~

-It is a Computational Linguistics tool inpired on http://cohmetrix.com/ to compute cohesion and coherence metrics for english and portuguse.
+``Pylinguistics`` is a biligual (Portuguese and English) linguistics tool inspired on http://cohmetrix.com/ that allows an analysis of cohesion, coherence of a text.
+In reading and comprehension process, the textual cohesion is an important characteristics that help the reader to mentally connect tue ideas expressed in the text (Graesser, McNamara, & Louwerse, 2003). ``Pylinguistics`` is a open source project that allows educators, researchers and developers compute readability of texts.

 Metrics
 ~~~~~~~~~~~~~